-The 2015 budget invests in the community's future and focuses spending on priority areas that will continue to build a vibrant, sustainable community and maintain the quality of life for which Ladysmith is known.
-The overall increase the municipal portion of the property taxes this year is 5.54%.
+The 2016 budget invests in the community's future and focuses spending on priority areas that will continue to build a vibrant, sustainable community and maintain the quality of life for which Ladysmith is known.
+The overall increase the municipal portion of the property taxes this year is 3.06%.

-This investment addresses one of the most important focus areas for the Town in 2015 and beyond: ensuring that there is an asset management program in place to make sure that the Town's infrastructure is regularly repaired or replaced and full capable of meeting demands of our growing population.
-The increase this year allows the Town to invest 15% of the prior year's taxes to capital projects.
+This investment addresses one of the most important focus areas for the Town in 2016 and beyond: ensuring that there is an asset management program in place to make sure that the Town's infrastructure is regularly repaired or replaced and full capable of meeting demands of our growing population.
+The Town continues to invest 15% of the prior year's municipal taxes to capital projects.
 This investment is for capital projects in the current year (10%) and reserve funding (5%) for the infrastructure deficit to lessen the reliance on borrowing in future years.
 The remainder of the property tax increase supports Council's strategic priorities and the general municipal services described in this document.

-The residential municipal property tax increase for an "average single family dwelling (assessed value of \$285,400)" will be 6.29%, including property taxes for Police and Library (VIRL) services.
+The residential municipal property tax increase for an "average single family dwelling" will be 3.11%, including property taxes for Police and Library services.